Lonewolf239/NeoIni/docs/API.md

 ## API Reference · NeoIni

-Complete reference for all public methods, options, and events exposed by `NeoIniReader`.
+Complete reference for all public methods, options, and events exposed by `NeoIniDocument`.

 ---